polgarp/polgarp.github.io/_posts/9am26/Growing-designers.md

 - medior: help find voice and confidence, design critique, leading practice, coaching
 - senior: taking more in their own hand, partnership, leading projects and initiatives

 GROW is a tool that is always useful to get started from.
 This both helps in a larger scale (career) and smaller (what to learn next).
 I tend to do a broader examination on what's the purpose or long-term career goals, but especially for juniors this might be harder to grasp and it's better to focus on just a few next steps.

+### 🚲 Questions to consider

+- Where are people in their career journey?
+- What help do they need?
+What can you provide, what will need others to provide?

 ### 🥤 To recap

 > This is a post from my newsletter, **[9am26](https://polgarp.com/categories/newsletter/)**, subscribe here: